rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 [zram0]
 zram-size = min(24 * 1024)
 ```
-This will give you 24gb of zram swap and will absorb the brunt of running the built in leaderlogs.
+This will give you 24gb of zram swap and will absorb the brunt of running the built-in leaderlogs.
 Reboot and check htop to confirm.

 ## Prometheus